 These last few years have been a bit quieter on the tourism side in Iceland, but nature and the locals have been busy!
 Over the past couple of years, Iceland has welcomed new nature gems to the scene, added several geothermal spas to relax in, and built-up infrastructure to make visiting our favorite locations even easier.

-If you haven’t been planning a visit to Iceland for 2022 yet this is your sign to start doing so!
+If you haven’t been planning a visit to Iceland for this year yet this is your sign to start doing so!

 With plenty of nature to enjoy, Iceland is a great place to get back into your travel lifestyle in a safe and comfortable way.
-To get you started on your trip planning we have rounded up some of the top things to do and see in Iceland in 2022.
+To get you started on your trip planning we have rounded up some of the top things to do and see in Iceland.

 If you are looking for an adventure-packed experience in Iceland, and are a hiking enthusiast, the Highlands are the place for you.
 Located in the heart of Iceland, the Highlands are home to some of Iceland’s most unique landscapes.
 Fun fact, the Highlands is one of Europe’s least unpopulated areas, which means the nature here is as raw and unspoiled as it comes.